 PSBA calls for mandate waiver program

 History has demonstrated that school officials can stretch available dollars further when restrictive state requirements are relaxed.
 PSBA is calling for a comprehensive proposal to permanently re-establish a mandate waiver program.
-One specific solution is the program established in Senate Bill 73 (Sen Langerholc, R-Cambria) and a companion bill to be introduced in the House by Rep. Staats (R-Bucks) which would allow school districts to apply for a waiver from certain, but not all, state-imposed mandates in order to benefit students and taxpayers.
+One specific solution is the program established in Senate Bill 73 (Sen Langerholc, R-Cambria) and House Bill 1473 (Rep. Staats, R-Bucks) which would allow school districts to apply for a waiver from certain, but not all, state-imposed mandates in order to benefit students and taxpayers.

 Under the program, school districts were able apply for waivers to suspend a wide variety of mandates on public schools.
 Under this new proposal, a school entity could adopt a resolution to apply to the Pennsylvania Department of Education (PDE) for a waiver to suspend one or more provisions of law or regulations.
 When granted these waivers would enable the school entity to improve its instructional program, or operate in a more effective, efficient, or economical manner.
 Certain laws and regulations addressing significant issues such as student safety and health would be excluded from allowable waivers.